WingRiders/on-chain-dao-governance/README.md

 From a technical perspective, the system is built around 4 modules:

-- **Backend** - Handles aggregating DAO governance transactions from the blockchain and serving them to other components
+- **Backend** - Handles aggregating DAO governance transactions from the blockchain and serving them to other components.
+Validates the claimed voting power.
 - **Scripts** - Suite of scripts for managing proposals from the DAO wallet
 - **Library** - Glue between the backend and the frontend with actions to create proposals and cast voted
 - **Frontend** - Example white-label UI using the library to connect to a deployed backend